 The Airbrake XL is a proven and popular part of Oakley's goggle line, due in part to its distinctive style.
-This goggle has more of a modern look than other test goggles like the Smith Squad or Giro Blok, instead, it's similarly space-age in appearance to the Dragon NFX.
+This goggle has more of a modern look than other test goggles in our lineup.
 The lens is large, spherical, and brightly colored, wrapping nearly to the edge of the frame with an almost frameless look.

 The Airbrake XL is available in numerous frame color and strap options.
 Oakley has also manufactured several Signature Models of the Airbrake based on pro riders' input.

 There's no hiding the fact that these goggles have a premium price tag.
-Retailing at $240, they are among the most expensive models in this review.
-For the same price, you could get two Best Buy-winning Smith Squad ChromaPop pairs and still have money left over.
+They are among the most expensive models in this review.
+For the same price, you could get two pairs of the Best Buy-winners and still have money left over.
 Advanced skiers/riders will get the most value out of these goggles.
 Beginner skiers will find more value in going with a less expensive model.

 Testing the Airbrake XL at the resort on a sunny day.